ttanyaeveritt/ttanyaeveritt/README.md

 🌱 I’m currently learning the difference in Angular vs React (flat food app), Python (computer vision), and always new things on Javascript.

+🧍‍♂️ I am interested in looking into creating a metaverse and learning more about cryptocurrency/blockchain.

 📫 Reach me on my Linkedin -> https://www.linkedin.com/in/tanya-everitt/

 <!---